minettiandrea/angular-schema-form-uiselect/README.md

 Options
 -------
-The add-on provides only one option to specify a class for select
+The add-on provides some of the options available in ui-select:

+* To specify a class for select
 ```javascript
 {
   key: 'person_list',